 Unlike diamonds, colored gemstones are mined through small-scale efforts.
-While this doesn’t eliminate human rights and environmental abuses, it does provide more localized industries that focus on artisanal miners.
+While this doesn’t eliminate human rights and environmental abuses, it provides more localized industries focusing on artisanal miners.

-Small scale miners typically leave less impact upon a natural area but are also more difficult to regulate.
-75 to 80 percent of colored gems are mined with hand tools or through rudimentary methods.
+Small scale miners typically leave less impact on a natural area but are more difficult to regulate.
+75 to 80 percent of colored gems are mined with hand tools or rudimentary methods.